daronphang/programming-resources/dev-ops/CI-CD/CI.md

 Some challenges include:

 - Potential disruption to engineer productivity of unstable, slow, conflicting, or too many tests at presubmit
-- cuplrit finding and failure isolation (integrating upstream microservices is one approach)
+- culprit finding and failure isolation (integrating upstream microservices is one approach)
 - resource constraints whereby large tests can be very expensive
 - Flaky tests eroding confidence
 - Failure management (what to do when tests fail, can be resolved with Hermetic testing)